n3s-online/ski-map-processor/README.md

 - Collect metadata about ski resorts given the trail map
 - Generate a copy of the trail map with text covered
 - PyQt5-based GUI for easy metadata editing
+- Smart dropdowns that learn from existing metadata entries
+- Country-dependent region selection
+- "Other" option in dropdowns for custom values

 ## Setup and Usage